Designations Congruent with Things: Chapter 26

 “Something is bothering you,” Newton observes, quite correctly.

 “Lies,” Newton says.
-“What is wrong with you, dude.
-Are you anxious.
+“What’s wrong with you, dude?
+Are you anxious?
 You kind of almost killed yourself with badassery.
 Keep that one in your pocket.
 Also?
 You’ve gotten drunk with these guys before.
 You even had a good time, as I recall.
-Are you regretting inviting me.
+Are you regretting inviting me?
 This, I could see.
-Look, if it makes you feel better, I promise I will not start a fight with anyone from Caltech.
-Nor will I embarrass you with puns about irrational numbers, okay.
-My puns will be so sophisticated that no one will even notice them.
+Look, if it makes you feel better, I promise I won’t start a fight with anyone from Caltech.
+Nor will I embarrass you with puns about irrational numbers, okay?
+My puns will be so sophisticated that no one will notice them.
 People don’t understand the art of the pun anyway.
 It’s ridic amateur to make a pun and then pause for everyone to acknowledge it.
 It should all be unspoken.
 You know how it’s done.
 I know how it’s done.
 Pun, counter-pun, no pause.
 Ideally, later, if desired, one may have a secret make-out session with one’s sophisticated pun-partner in the supply room where they keep the extra protractors.
-That would be the hypothetical ideal.
+That’s the Platonic ideal.
 The point is I have sterling pun etiquette.
 Puntiquette?
 You know this about me.
-So just relax.
-Also, the wine that we forgot to bring was really classy; I’m sure everyone will love hearing about it in its absence, nearly as much as we will enjoy drinking it over Star Trek: Voyager season five.”
+So relax.
+Also, the wine we forgot to bring was really classy; I’m sure everyone will love hearing about it in its absence, nearly as much as we will enjoy drinking it over Star Trek: Voyager season five.”

 Hermann winces.